ryantd42/NY-Legislative-Git/2023/S1569A-2023/bill.md

  AND  THE  SALES  PRICE  OF  THE PRIOR CONVEYANCE WHEN THE TIME SINCE THE PRIOR CONVEYANCE OF THE PROPERTY IS GREATER THAN OR EQUAL  TO  ONE  YEAR BUT LESS THAN TWO YEARS.

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD00494-03-4
+ S. 1569--A  2

   B.  THE TAX DEFINED IN SUBDIVISION A OF THIS SECTION SHALL EXPIRE WHEN THE TIME SINCE THE PRIOR CONVEYANCE OF THE PROPERTY IS TWO YEARS.

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD00494-02-3
- S. 1569  2

   C.  (1)  THE  FOLLOWING  QUALIFIED  PERSONS  SHALL  BE EXEMPT FROM THE PAYMENT OF THE TAX IMPOSED BY THIS SECTION:
   (I) PROPERTY OWNERS CONVEYING PROPERTY TO A FAMILY MEMBER.
   (II) PROPERTY OWNERS WHO CAN DEMONSTRATE A  FINANCIAL  HARDSHIP  WHICH JUSTIFIES A CONVEYANCE OF PROPERTY IN LESS THAN OR EQUAL TO TWO YEARS.
   (2)  THE  FOLLOWING PROPERTIES SHALL BE EXEMPT FROM THE PAYMENT OF THE TAX IMPOSED BY THIS SECTION:
   (I) PROPERTY WHICH WAS CONVEYED FOLLOWING THE DEATH  OF  THE  PROPERTY OWNER.
   (II) PROPERTY BEING SOLD AS NEW HOUSING.
   (III)  PROPERTY  WHICH  THE  CONSIDERATION OR VALUE CONVEYED, WHICH IS OTHERWISE SUBJECT TO THE TAX IMPOSED IN THIS SECTION, IS  LESS  THAN  OR EQUAL  TO TEN PERCENT MORE THAN THE CONSIDERATION OR VALUE OF SUCH PROP- ERTY CONVEYED AT THE TIME OF THE PRIOR CONVEYANCE OF PROPERTY.
   (IV) PROPERTY WHICH WAS CONVEYED TO A MORTGAGEE OR AN AFFILIATE  AGENT THEREOF BY A MORTGAGOR BE DEED IN LIEU OF FORECLOSURE OR IN SATISFACTION OF THE MORTGAGE DEBT.
   (V)  PROPERTY  WHICH WAS CONVEYED TO A MORTGAGEE OR AN AFFILIATE AGENT THEREOF PURSUANT TO A FORECLOSURE SALE THAT FOLLOWS  A  DEFAULT  IN  THE SATISFACTION OF AN OBLIGATION THAT IS SECURED BY A MORTGAGE.
   (VI) PROPERTY WHICH IS OTHERWISE EXEMPT FROM PAYMENT OF A REAL PROPER- TY TRANSFER TAX PURSUANT TO THIS CHAPTER.
   § 3.
 Severability.
 If any clause, sentence, paragraph, section or part of  this act shall be adjudged by any court of competent jurisdiction to be invalid, such judgment shall not affect,  impair  or  invalidate  the remainder thereof, but shall be confined in its operation to the clause, sentence,  paragraph,  section  or part thereof directly involved in the controversy in which such judgment shall have been rendered.
   § 4.
 This act shall take effect on the ninetieth day  after  it  shall have become a law.